 - Don’t forego medical treatment if there is a chance of injury.
 You may have suffered significant soft tissue damage or internal injuries along with just those minor bumps and cuts that you feel you can treat yourself.
 An auto accident can take a tremendous toll on your body – if there is a chance of injury, take the time with an experienced medical professional to get properly evaluated.

 An auto accident in Duval County Florida can carry a steep cost, not only financially but physically and emotionally as well.
 If you’ve been involved in a car accident, you need to get in contact with an experienced auto accident attorney as soon as possible.

 Your auto accident attorney will carefully compile all of the necessary details to move forward with your claim including police reports, interviews with witnesses, videos from area cameras and medical records/bills.
-If there is evidence that another driver was at fault or operated their vehicle in a negligent manner, your attorney will work diligently to insure that you are compensated for damaged property, medical expenses, lost wages and pain and suffering.
+If there is evidence that another driver was at fault or operated their vehicle in a negligent manner, your attorney will work diligently to ensure that you are compensated for damaged property, medical expenses, lost wages, and pain and suffering.

 If you’ve already been the victim of a negligent driver, don’t become a victim of the insurance company as well – reach out to the attorneys at Hardesty, Tyde, Green, Ashton & Clifton today to discuss your case.